One of the things I’m asked often is

 These products have a special formulation where absolutely no chemicals have been used, unlike other similar products in the market.
 It was created, tried and tested for years by an American and Thai microbiologist who later successfully introduced these to the US market.

-The fact that these premium Thai made products were not accessible to the Thais was something that really bothered me.
+The fact that these premium Thai made products were not accessible to the Thais was something that really troubled me.

 With a tested formula in hand and a local community ready to support us on the production side, I started to share these products with friends and families especially those with sensitivity to chemicals, exhibited at local fairs and the positive and unanimous feedback from all led to the birth of the brand – Conscious Living.